DFM Day 1

 Synopsis:

-In the eighteenth century, Jeremy Bentham created the Panopticon, a prison design emphasizing constant surveillance.
-Foucault argued that this concept reflects modern society, where individuals internalize external scrutiny, leading to self-surveillance.
-In the piece PANOPTICON, the red hands symbolize control, constantly monitoring the body, which represents the human spirit struggling against a mechanized existence focused on conformity and statistics.
+In the eighteenth century, Jeremy Bentham created the Panopticon, a prison design emphasising constant surveillance.
+Foucault argued that this concept reflects modern society, where individuals internalise external scrutiny, leading to self-surveillance.
+In the piece PANOPTICON, the red hands symbolise control, constantly monitoring the body, which represents the human spirit struggling against a mechanised existence focused on conformity and statistics.
 The work explores the inner conflict among the ego, superego, and subconscious, highlighting the tension between order and chaos and the desire for control over an unpredictable life.
 The character wrestles with the paradox of wanting visibility while feeling invisible, performing for others and questioning their identity.
 Ultimately, the piece reflects on life’s meaning, the desire to escape judgment, and the futility of societal rules, portraying the soul trapped in a machine-like body in an increasingly predictable world.

 Vasiliki Papapostolou - Choreographer & Performer